Mean velocity profiles and total shear stress profiles in adverse-pressure-gradient turbulent boundary layers considering history effect: Result

 \subsection{Database}

-The model is validated using seven DNS or LES flow fields, with the overall ranges of parameters presented in table \ref{tab:flow_description}, where $Re_\theta = \frac{u_e \theta}{\nu} $ is the momentum thickness Reynolds number.
-Among them, flow m18n has the strongest PG, and therefore, the strongest history effect and local non-equilibrium effect, while flow LSM2018 has the highest Reynolds number.
-The tested flow fields cover a wide range of cases, with Clauser pressure gradient $\beta$ reaching a maximum of $4.53$, $Re_\theta$ peaking at $5.96\times 10^3$, and the second-order pressure gradient $\gamma$ ranging from $-4.57\times 10^{-3}$ to $2.82\times 10^{-4}$.
-Flow data LSM2017 is incomplete, and only the numerical results from its equilibrium region are used for validation.
+The model is validated against eight DNS or LES flow fields, with the overall ranges of parameters presented in table \ref{tab:flow_description}, where $Re_\theta = {u_e \theta}/{\nu} $ denotes the momentum thickness Reynolds number.
+Among them, flow m18n has the strongest PG, and therefore, the strongest history effect and local non-equilibrium effect, while flow b14 has the highest Reynolds number.
+The tested flow fields cover a wide range of cases, with Clauser pressure gradient $\beta$ reaching a maximum of $4.53$, $Re_\theta$ peaking at $9.65\times 10^3$, and the second-order pressure gradient $\gamma$ ranging from $-4.57\times 10^{-3}$ to $2.82\times 10^{-4}$.
+Flow data LSM2017 is incomplete, and therefore only the numerical results within its equilibrium region are used for validation.

 The streamwise development of flow parameters is illustrated in Figure \ref{fig: Overall_profile}.
-Here and throughout the rest of the paper, streamwise location $x$ is non-dimensionalized by the mean nominal boundary layer thickness $\delta_{99}$ within the computational domain, $\widetilde x=x/\langle \delta_{99}\rangle$.
+Here and throughout the rest of the paper, streamwise location $x$ is non-dimensionalized by the mean nominal boundary layer thickness $\delta_{99}$ within the computational domain, $\hat x=x/\langle \delta_{99}\rangle$.
 As shown in Figure \ref{fig: Overall_profile}(a), Clauser pressure gradient $\beta$ in all flow fields undergoes a process of first increasing and then decreasing.
-Correspondingly, in Figure \ref{fig: Overall_profile}(b), $\gamma$, is first positive and then negative.
-Negative $\gamma$ can reach very small values, with its absolute magnitude far exceeding the maximum positive values.
+Correspondingly, in Figure \ref{fig: Overall_profile}(b), $\gamma$ is first positive and then negative.
+Negative $\gamma$ can reach very large negative values, with its absolute magnitude far exceeding the maximum positive values.
 This is due to the smaller wall friction, and therefore smaller $u_\tau$ in the downstream region, which also indicates that downstream regions are more susceptible to history effects.
-Figure \ref{fig: Overall_profile}(c)(d) illustrate that the streamwise evolution of Reynolds number is relatively uniform and is not strongly related with variations of PG.
+Figure \ref{fig: Overall_profile}(c) and (d) illustrate that the streamwise evolution of Reynolds number is relatively uniform and is not strongly related to variations of PG.